AlanHeff/Cyclone/README.md

 - Download all files
 - Unzip Dfa.zip
 - Unzip z3.zip
-- Add Cyclone.py to Cyclone-master folder
+- Add Cyclone.py (not included) to Cyclone-master folder
 - run with java -jar Cyc2.jar

 To generate strings, load a saved DFA (Enter 'L' in main menu then enter DFA file number).